srees1988/srees1988.github.io/_posts/2019-10-01-rserver-in-gcloud.md

 ![](/images/blogs/2.rserver_in_gcloud/rserver_4.png)

 Step 1.4.
-Virtual Machine Configurations: Coin a name for the new VM instance (ex: "rstudio") and choose a zone that's close to the zone of operation to reduce the network latency.
+Virtual Machine Configurations: Give a name to the new VM instance (ex: "rstudio") and choose a zone that's close to the zone of operation to reduce the network latency.
 Since R stores all of its working datasets in memory, try to give the VM instance as much memory as we can afford.
-Also, under "OS images", choose one of the latest versions of Ubuntu that supports the OpenSSL 1.0.
+Under "OS images", choose one of the latest versions of Ubuntu that supports the OpenSSL 1.0.
 R Studio Server connects always through an unsecured HTTP connection.
 Therefore, under Firewall, "Allow HTTP traffic".
 Lastly, click "Create" to launch the instance.

 ![](/images/blogs/2.rserver_in_gcloud/rserver_5.png)